SPECTER: An Instrument Concept for CMB Spectral Distortion Measurements with Enhanced Sensitivity: Discussion and Conclusion

 One of the open questions in cosmology today is the origin of primordial density fluctuations, which provided the seeds for all structure formation in the Universe.
 The CMB $\mu$-distortion, sourced by the dissipation of these perturbations on small scales, offers a unique tool to constrain early-Universe models.

 In this work, we have presented a new instrument concept --- \emph{SPECTER} --- that would measure the primordial $\mu$-distortion at $\sim5\sigma (10\sigma)$ assuming 1 (4) year(s) of spectral distortion observation time (i.e., mission duration of 2 (8) years).
+Recall that half of the mission duration time is spent observing the sky and the other half observing the absolute calibration source (see Sec.~\ref{sec:SPECTER} and Sec.~\ref{sec:configuration_optimization}).

 This concept uses a set of HEMT amplifiers and bolometers distributed into three separate instruments, each with an absolute calibration system comprised of both an internal and an external calibrator and a load-selecting mirror to swap between the blackbody source and the sky.
 This allows for much greater flexibility in the exact frequencies and detector counts (and hence sensitivity) compared to, for example, FTS-based set-ups, since the choices for the exact frequency bands and the number of detectors at each band can be determined independently.
-We have used the Fisher formalism to optimize the choice of frequency bands and the number of detectors to target the $\mu$-distortion, while minimizing the focal plane area of the instrument.
+We have used the Fisher formalism to optimize the choice of frequency bands and the number of detectors to target the $\mu$-distortion, while minimizing the detector array area of the instrument.
 In these calculations, we have marginalized over the other predicted CMB distortion signals and astrophysical foregrounds (16 free parameters in total).
 Tables~\ref{tab:forecast_1year} and~\ref{tab:forecast_4years} summarize the marginalized error bars on the CMB parameters for both the 16-band and 34-band configurations, for $t_{\rm obs} = 1$ year and $t_{\rm obs} = 4$ years, respectively.
 Full triangle plots showing the marginalized 2D Fisher-matrix posteriors on all sky model parameters can be found in Appendix~\ref{app:triangle_plots}.